| -------- Original Message --------

 son at the school drove back to the house and saw a red-faced

+boy leaving it, trying to cover his face.
 After Clem came forward in early 2003, he claims that Tommy

 called him shortly thereafter.
 Clem was very open about everything